-The second major line of research in my laboratory is the targeted analysis of particular nonhuman primate models of human genetic diseases.
-In collaboration with psychiatrists and neurobiologists, we have studied individual variation in behavior among macaques and baboons (Rogers, 2018; Fox et al. 2021) and explored the underlying neurobiological mechanisms.
-The multifaceted behavior of primates, including their capacity for complex social interactions, makes them outstanding subjects for behavioral and neurogenetic investigation (Oler et al., 2010; Rogers et al., 2013; Fawcett et al., 2014; Gunter et al., 2022).
-The primate models point us to genetic mechanisms that may influence susceptibility to psychiatric disorders in people (Rogers et al., 2013; Fox et al. 2021).
-We are also analyzing primate models of inherited susceptibility to cancer (Dray et al., 2018), retinal disorders and early onset progressive vision loss (Moshiri et al., 2019), endometriosis (Tapmeier et al. 2021) and others.
+The third major line of research in my laboratory is the targeted analysis of specific nonhuman primate models of human genetic diseases.
+In collaboration with psychiatrists and neurobiologists, we have studied individual variation in behavior and neurophysiology among macaques and baboons (Rogers, 2018; Fox et al. 2021).
+The complex social behavior displayed by primates makes them outstanding subjects for neurobiological investigation (Oler et al., 2010; Rogers et al., 2013; Fawcett et al., 2014; Gunter et al., 2022), pointing to genetic mechanisms that may influence susceptibility to psychiatric disorders in people (Rogers et al., 2013; Fox et al. 2021).
+We are also analyzing primate models of inherited susceptibility to cancer (Ozirmak Lermi et al. 2022), retinal disorders and vision loss (Moshiri et al., 2019), endometriosis (Tapmeier et al. 2021) and other diseases.
+Our discovery and analyses of these primate models are generating novel information about potential treatments and therapies for use in human clinical practice.